strapi/strapi/docs/v3.x/getting-started/python.md

 ### Create a Python file

-Be sure to have Python installed on your computer
+Be sure to have Python installed on your computer.s

 ```bash
 touch script.py